MidnightDreamerX17/skill20/Traits.md

 **Opposed Magic School** - Spells from this school are considered to be of a higher spell circle.
 For example, being opposed to the Evocation school will result in *Magic Missile* being a spell of the 2nd circle.
 A character must start with the ability to memorize and cast 1st-circle spells in order to have an Opposed Magic School.

 **Opposed Psionic Category** - Powers from this category are considered to be of a higher power circle.
-For example, being opposed to the Clairsentience category will cause *Aura Sight* to become a 5th-circle power.
+For example, being opposed to the Warrior category will cause *Body Adjustment* to become a 5th-circle power.
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Category.
+The "Power" category cannot be opposed.

 **Opposed Psionic Discipline** - Powers from this discipline are considered to be of a higher power circle.
-For example, being opposed to the Warrior discipline will cause *Body Adjustment* to become a 5th-circle power.
+For example, being opposed to the Clairsentience discipline will cause *Aura Sight* to become a 5th-circle power.
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Discipline.

 **Racist** - The character has a penalty of -10 to all interactions with the specified race.
 It must be a civilized and common race.
 The character's Intelligence and Wisdom must be 9 or lower.